noirofficial/new-noir/doc/README.md

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Noir Core.
+Drag Noir Core to your applications folder, and then run Noir Core.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
 * Ask for help on Discord: https://discord.gg/J3qquSz

 Building